MIT-Emerging-Talent/ET6-practice-code-review/collaboration/communication.md

 while Slack is the channel for quick questions, meetings plans and friendly communication channel.
-We use GitHub as the basic channel for coding, rase a challenge or any professional communication.
+We use GitHub as the basic channel for coding, raise a challenge or any professional communication.

 ## Meeting Agendas